sana-ullah305/cloud-pos/README.md

 ```

 This is a starting point for a Cloud POS system.
 You'll need to further develop and integrate components, add persistence, and handle additional business rules based on your specific requirements.
 Feel free to iterate on this design and adapt it as needed.

+## Let's break down the process into smaller steps.
+Let's break down the process into smaller steps.
+This will be a basic console-based Cloud POS system in Python.
+We'll build the structure and add functionality incrementally.

+1. **Step 1: Set Up Project Structure**
+2. **Step 2: Define Domain Entities**
+3. **Step 3: Implement Repositories**
+4. **Step 4: Implement Basic Functionality**
+5. **Step 5: Run the Program**